Fellow traveller: European usages

-USSR
+Soviet Union

 In 1917, after the Russian Revolution, the Bolsheviks applied the term Poputchik ("one who travels the same path") to Russian writers who accepted the revolution, but who were not active revolutionaries.
 In the book Literature and Revolution (1923), Leon Trotsky popularized the usage of Poputchik as a political descriptor attributed to the pre-Revolutionary Russian Social Democratic Labour Party (the Social Democrats) to identify a vacillating political sympathizer.
 In Chapter 2, "The Literary 'Fellow-Travellers' of the Revolution", Trotsky said: Between bourgeois Art, which is wasting away either in repetitions or in silences, and the new art which is as yet unborn, there is being created a transitional art, which is more or less organically connected with the Revolution, but which is not, at the same time, the Art of the Revolution.
 Boris Pilnyak, Vsevolod Ivanov, Nicolai Tikhonov, the Serapion Fraternity, Yesenin and his group of Imagists and, to some extent, Kliuev – all of them were impossible without the Revolution, either as a group or separately. ...
 They are not the artists of the proletarian Revolution, but her artist "fellow-travellers", in the sense in which this word was used by the old Socialists...
 As regards a "fellow-traveller", the question always comes up – How far will he go?
 This question cannot be answered in advance, not even approximately.
-The solution of it depends, not so much on the personal qualities of this or that "fellow-traveller", but mainly on the objective trend of things during the coming decade.Victor Suvorov in his "Soviet military intelligence" (1984) referred to a less respectable term "shit-eaters" (говноед) used by the GRU handlers when talking about the category of agents of influence who were conscious sympathisers of the Soviet movement:
+The solution of it depends, not so much on the personal qualities of this or that "fellow-traveller", but mainly on the objective trend of things during the coming decade.Victor Suvorov in his "Soviet military intelligence" (1984) referred to a less respectable term "shit-eaters" (говноед) used by the GRU handlers when talking about the category of foreign agents of influence who were conscious sympathisers of the Soviet movement:

 In examining different kinds of agents, people from the free world who have sold themselves to the GRU, one cannot avoid touching on yet another category, perhaps the least appealing of all.
 Officially one is not allowed to call them agents, and they are not agents in the full sense of being recruited agents.
 We are talking about the numerous members of overseas societies of friendship with the Soviet Union.
 Officially, all Soviet representatives regard these parasites with touching feelings of friendship, but privately they call them 'shit-eaters' ('govnoed').
 It is difficult to say where this expression originated, but it is truly the only name they deserve.
 The use of this word has become so firmly entrenched in Soviet embassies that it is impossible to imagine any other name for these people.
 A conversation might run as follows: Today we've got a friendship evening with shit-eaters', or Today we're having some shit-eaters to dinner.
 Prepare a suitable menu'.